asavinov/lambdo/README.md

 Deriving such a column is performed by performing the following steps:

-* Find maximum price for the previous 10 days by applying the standard function `amax` to the column `High` with the scope 10.
+* Find maximum price for the previous 10 days by applying the standard function `amax` to the column `High` with the window 10.
 * Shift the column, which essentially means that now it represents the maximum future price.
 * Find the relative increase of this future maximum price (in percent) by applying a user-defined function `rel_diff_fn`.
 * Compare the relative increase with the given threshold and return either 1 or 0 by applying a user-defined function `ge_fn`.